Posted in 2010 & updated from time to time.

 When Things Fall Apart and The Wisdom of No Escape by Pema Chödrön.
 Student of Chögyam Trungpa and author of several popular and psychologically insightful books.
 Encouraging teachings that emphasize practicing with emotions and in everyday life situations.

 Hardcore Zen by Brad Warner.
-This guy understands Zen.
-He swears a lot; don't read if you don't like that.
+Brad understands Zen.
+He swears a lot; don't read if that puts you off.

 Mindfulness in Plain English by Bhante Gunaratana.
 A clear and thorough meditation manual in the Vipassana (“Insight meditation”) tradition.

 The Issue At Hand by Gil Fronsdal.
 Gil is a teacher both the Zen and Vipassana lineages.
 Clear, logical, accessible presentation of mindfulness practice.

 Bring Me The Rhinoceros by John Tarrant.
 Witty, poetic, this book points directly to our own life as a koan, one that doesn’t need to be solved but that nevertheless can be understood and delighted in.
 “Mysteriously like koans.”

 The Blue Cliff Record tr.
 Thomas and J.C.
 Cleary.
 For those who want to become familiar with and work with the classic koans, this translation of the revered 12th-century Chinese compilation of koans and commentary is subtle and profound.
 Work your way through it!
 See what intrigues & moves you...
 Another classic koan collection, The Book of Equanimity, is equally recommended.

 The following are the recorded words of the Buddha, either his original teachings or later developments and elaborations of his teachings, which are at the very foundation of Buddhism.
 As these are not really introductory texts, only a very brief description is provided